bwangila/Gulp-Starterpack/README.md

-# Up and Running gulpfile.js for Web Projects
+# Gulp Starterpack for Web Projects
 This is a no-frills gulpfile.js that addresses all the basics for web projects.

 ### What can you do with this file?